MarcoWorms/dices-and-decks/readme.md

 ### Monster:

-1. Roll a d20 for initiative.
+1. Roll a d20 for initiative for you and one for the monster.
 If your roll is higher, you strike first; otherwise, the monster attacks first.
 2. On your turn, roll your attack die (d6) and subtract the monster's defense (d4) to determine damage dealt.
 Reduce the monster's health accordingly.
 3. On the monster's turn, roll the monster's attack (d6) and subtract your defense (d4) to determine damage dealt.
 Reduce your health accordingly.
 4. Continue alternating turns until either you or the monster has 0 health.
 If your health reaches 0, the game ends.
 If the monster's health reaches 0, you may draw a card as a reward (see "Treasure" below).